CM Bommai launches programme offering door delivery services including ration | Science-Environment

 Along with Janasevaka, he also started 'Janaspandana' integrated public grievances redressal system, 1902 helpline number, a mobile application and a web portal and 30 online services of the transport department.

-Arrangements have been made that ration is delivered at the doorstep under the Janasevaka scheme, Bommai said.
+Arrangements have been made that ration under the public distribution system is delivered at the doorstep, Bommai said.

 ''Ours is a pro-people government, which is reaching the doorstep of individuals.
 People's faith in democracy strengthens when these essential services directly reach the citizens,'' he said.